 Weight limit

-Due to the smaller nature of our boat we do have a weight limit of 275 lbs per person.
-You are welcome to book 2 seats and join us but we do find that getting onto the boat for folks over 300 lbs is difficult.
+Due to the smaller nature of our boat we do have a weight limit of 300 lbs per person.
+If you are larger than 300 lbs you are welcome to book 2 seats and join us but we do find that getting onto the boat for some folks over 300 lbs can be difficult.
 Everyone is different so please give us a call to discuss options for getting you on the boat.
+We do understand that there are plenty of very agile larger folks out there.

 Dress for possible cold conditions